 top of page

-Floresta Portelas is a 1.5 hectare of native oak woodland in Penamacor, Beira Baixa owned by Guardians Worldwide and dedicated to the protection of native trees, native soils and biodiversity.
+Floresta Portelas is part of a 121 hectare network of protected woodland in Penamacor, Beira Baixa.
+Situated at the foothills of Serra Malcata, a national biodiversity and rewilding hotspot, Portelas is owned by Guardians Worldwide and dedicated to the protection of native trees, native soils and biodiversity.

 Screenshot 2024-07-19 163018.jpg